Terms of Reference

 1. The J.R.
 Smallwood Foundation for Newfoundland and Labrador Studies has been established with funds transferred in trust by the J.R.
 Smallwood Heritage Foundation to Memorial University, which is required “to use the income there from in perpetuity for the promotion and support of research in Newfoundland studies in the areas of the Humanities and Social Sciences including, without limiting the generality of the foregoing, the award of fellowships and research grants.”
 It is understood that in accordance with the wishes of the Smallwood Heritage Foundation funds may be disbursed in support of research and scholarship inside and outside the university community.

 2. (a) The Smallwood Foundation will be governed by a Director and Executive Committee.
-Eight tenured faculty members will be appointed on a three-year term (renewable for one further consecutive term) by the Dean of Humanities and Social Sciences.
+Normally eight tenured or tenure track faculty members (the number of non-tenured members normally not exceeding four) will be appointed on a three-year term (renewable for one further consecutive term) by the Dean of Humanities and Social Sciences.
 As the Director's term expires, the Dean of Humanities and Social Sciences will make appointments and reappointments, following consultation with the current Executive Committee.

 (b) Executive Committee members will normally belong to the Faculty of Humanities and Social Sciences at Memorial University, and will be drawn from disciplines active in Newfoundland and Labrador studies.